Gateway configuration

 gateway.auth

 Controls authentication for the web control panel and gateway API.
-Auth is configured under gateway.auth, not as a top-level key.
+Configured under gateway.auth, not the top-level auth key.

 {